Need something else?

 • Patchwork or hardware sticking out

-You can report a sidewalk condition:
+You can report a sidewalk condition not caused by tree roots:

 • Next to a residential, commercial, or City-owned property